ur-whitelab/hoomd-tf/README.md

 ## Conda Environments

 If you are using a conda environment, you may need to force CMAKE to find your python environment.
+This is rare, we only see it on our compute cluster which has multiple conflicting version of python and conda.
 The following additional flags can help with this:

 ```bash
 cmake .. \